Non-Climbable Zone (NCZ) Victoria: The 900mm Rule Pool Owners Get Wrong

 • Plants and shrubs — anything woody or stiff enough to bear weight.
 Soft annuals don’t count; established roses, hedges, palms, and tree trunks do.

 • Pool pumps and filter equipment — even small pumps are typically 300–500 mm tall.
+Gate latch height is a separate checkpoint assessed alongside the NCZ.

 • Storage crates, pool toy boxes, towel storage — anything stable enough to stand on.